-(3.00 Lecture Hrs./Wk.)
-3 Credits Students will read, discuss, and analyze a variety of poems, both historical and contemporary.
+Students read, discuss, and analyze a variety of poems, both historical and contemporary, formal and free verse.
 Emphasis will be on finding personal meaning in poetry as well as mastering the techniques of literary criticism.
+Through exposure to a diversity of texts, students will be able to compare/contrast approaches of poets from specific historical periods or differing world cultures.

-FALL 2009, 2010
+FALL 2010

-WORLD LITERATURE: THE ANCIENT WORLD (3.00 Lecture Hrs./Wk.)
+WORLD LITERATURE: THE ANCIENT WORLD

-Students will study a variety of texts by authors from the ancient world (Sumerian, Jewish, Greek, Roman, Christian, and Moslem) including poetry, drama, and religious texts.
-We will study the literary, political, religious, and social contexts for each work, and will examine the shift from oral to written storytelling traditions.
-FALL 2009, 2010
+Students study a variety of texts by authors from the ancient world (Sumerian, Jewish, Greek, Roman, Christian, and Moslem) including poetry, drama, and religious texts.
+We will study the cultural, literary, political, religious, and social contexts for each work, and will examine the shift from oral to written storytelling traditions.
+FALL 2010, 2011

-WORLD LITERATURE: MEDIEVAL/RENAISSANCE (3.00 Lecture Hrs./Wk.)
+WORLD LITERATURE: MEDIEVAL/RENAISSANCE

-Students will study a variety of texts by authors from the medieval and Renaissance eras (Italian, French, English, Spanish) including poetry, drama, and prose.
-We will study the literary, political, religious, and social contexts for each work, and will examine the shift from manuscripts to printed texts.
-WINTER 2010, 2011
+Students study a variety of texts by authors from the Medieval and Renaissance eras (Italian, French, English, Spanish) including poetry, drama, and prose.
+We will study the cultural, literary, political, religious, and social contexts for each work, and will examine the shift from manuscripts to printed texts.
+WINTER 2011, 2012